 Currently there are drainage swales and catch basins in the driveway and parking areas.
 They will continue to be utilized.
 We will be supplementing the existing system with a new plunge pool to help drainage to the northeast of the GFM building parking lot which will improve the drainage.
-Stormwater changes proposed to the site are in the stormwater plan in Appendix J. At the end of the first phase there will be a 13% reduction in site impervious surface.
+Stormwater changes proposed to the site are in the stormwater plan in Appendix J previously submitted.
+At the end of the first phase there will be an 11% reduction in site impervious surface.
 At the end of the final phase there will be an 18% reduction in site impervious surface.

 6.5.1.8 The proposal will conform to all applicable Shoreland Zoning requirements.
 Not Applicable

 6.5.1.9 The proposal will conform to all applicable Floodplain Management requirements.
 Not Applicable

 6.5.1.10 The proposal will have sufficient water available to meet the needs of the development.
+A letter from the Gardiner Water Dept is included in Appendix D previously submitted